Darkvarin/Learnyzer/replit.md

 ## Overview

-Learnyzer is a comprehensive educational platform designed specifically for Indian students preparing for competitive entrance exams including JEE, NEET, UPSC, CLAT, and CUET.
+Learnyzer is a comprehensive educational platform designed specifically for Indian students preparing for competitive entrance exams including JEE, NEET, UPSC, CLAT, CUET, and CSE.
 The platform combines AI-powered tutoring with gamification elements to create an engaging learning experience.

 ## System Architecture